War Crimes in Bucha and Criminals on VKontakte

 Use passport city for additional narrowing-down and verifying correctness of findings.
 If the profile matches the birth year, this is less important, but if you only have MM/DD it’s a good way to check findings.

 Another interesting method is just searching the unit number (ie в/ч 51460 for the 64th) in VK.
-You will often find public groups with members posting recently.
+You will often find public groups with members who have recently posted.
 Additionally, you can search in “videos” and find some that are very recent and worth downloading.

-As part of this effort, Open Measures was proud to collaborate with the incredible Invader.info project which tracks the scraped social media profiles, network contacts, and images of Russian soldiers occupying Ukraine.
+As part of this effort, Open Measures was proud to collaborate with the Invader.info project, which tracks social media profiles, network contacts, and images of Russian soldiers occupying Ukraine.
 The project’s methods and goals are outlined in detail here.

 Using the images of the 10, we have further verified the accounts.
-For example, Nikita Akimov’s face is similar across the two profiles we identified and the photo provided by the Defence of Ukraine and you can note the distinctive curve of the nose in the photos:
+For example, Nikita Akimov’s face is similar across two profiles we identified and the photo provided by the Defense of Ukraine.
+By comparing them, viewers can note the distinctive curve of the nose:

 Facial Recognition and the Unknown Driver

 Automated methods found five profile matches for Bogdan (1, 2, 3, 4, 5).
-All of these profiles share the same name, city, and have similar face photos at different ages.
-Four of the five profiles list the same birthdate in addition to sharing the same name, city and similar face photos.
-Then, upon running facial recognition experiments against the unknown war criminals in the New York Times article, positive results returned for all 5 accounts which also all appeared to be him having 5 accounts based on the profiles content.
+All these profiles share the same name and city and have similar face photos at different ages.
+Four of the five profiles list the same birthdate in addition to sharing the same name, city, and similar face photos.

-One of Bogdan Olomsky’s VK accounts even lists the military unit (51460) he allegedly served with between 2016 and 2019 which is the 64th Separate Guards Motor Rifle Brigade, who murdered hundreds of civilians in Bucha.
-In one of his profiles, he lists “kindness and honesty” as the most important things he values in people and even appears to have gotten a “one love” tattoo on his wrist.
+One of Bogdan Olomsky’s VK accounts even lists the military unit (51460) he allegedly served with between 2016 and 2019 — the 64th Separate Guards Motor Rifle Brigade, who murdered hundreds of civilians in Bucha.
+In one of his profiles, he lists “kindness and honesty” as among the most important things he values in others and appears to have a “one love” tattoo on his wrist.

-Findclone.ru is the standard for paid VK face searches but you can also use open libraries as done by invader.info.
-Open libraries may provide false positives, and as such must be supplemented with additional refinements such as birthday, city, and military unit listed in profiles (if it’s there), and manual facial features matching.
+Findclone.ru is the standard for paid VK face searches, but users can also use open libraries (as done by invader.info).
+However, open libraries may provide false positives.
+As such, they must be supplemented with additional refinements, such as birthday, city, and military unit (if listed in the profile).
+Manual facial feature matching is necessary as well.

-When images of unnamed soldiers from the New York Times articles were run, 5 positive matches to Bogdan were found in our database of Russian military user profiles which further corroborated existing findings.
-Numerous facial features match across the images including the uniquely round and protruding outer edge of the ears, the shape of the nose, lips, and eyes, complexion, and the length of the face.
+When the New York Times articles ran, we found five positive matches to Bogdan in our database of Russian military user profiles, further supporting the existing reports.
+Numerous facial features match across the images, including the round outer edge of the ears, the shape of the nose, lips, and eyes, complexion, and the length of the face.

-One obstacle to facial recognition is systems that rely on high quality unobscured images that are harder to find in often grainy war footage.
-However, this example shows what is still possible even given these constraints.
+One obstacle to facial recognition is that high-quality, unobscured images are harder to find in war footage (which is often grainy).
+However, the examples below show what is still possible even given these constraints.

 Radio Svoboda